CanonicalLtd/maas-docs/en/intro-new.md

 ## Additional KVM pod features

-### Composing KVM virtual machines with interface constraints
+### Composing KVM virtual machines using interface constraints

-Starting with MAAS 2.5.0, users can compose KVM virtual machines from a pod with interfaces.
+Starting with MAAS 2.5.0, users can compose KVM virtual machines using interface constraints.
 Using the command-line interface (CLI), the `machines allocate` and `pod compose` endpoints support an `interfaces` constraint, which allows selecting KVM pod NICs.